 I have been looking forward to Hacksaw Ridge for a while due to the fact that it has received a lot of buzz since it was released in the United States last November.
 Additionally, the cast is extremely talented and the film has garnered a few Oscar nominations including Best Actor for Andrew Garfield, Best Picture and Best Director for Mel Gibson which itself was controversial.
 Certainly, Mel Gibson has a very chequered past and the criticism he received for his past actions was deserved.

 Nevertheless, despite what you may think of Mel Gibson as a person, you cannot deny that he is an extremely talented director and actor.
 Indeed, he was the man responsible for creating my favourite film of all time; Braveheart.
-My love for that film meant that Hacksaw Ridge immediately became one of my most anticipated films during this awards season because if Gibson recaptured any of the magic of Braveheart, then I was in store for a great film.
+My love for that film meant that Hacksaw Ridge immediately became one of my most anticipated films during this awards season.
+If Gibson recaptured any of the magic of Braveheart, then I was in store for a great film.

 My Thoughts on Hacksaw Ridge